NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_DTT_UI.md

 A portal generated manifest file can be used with the Data Transfer Tool UI.
 From the Download tab home page click on the Select Manifest File button.
 A file system search window will popup allowing navigation to the manifest file.

 ![GDC DTT UI Manifest Button Example](images/Manifest_button_DTT_UI_Start_Window.png "GDC Data Transfer Tool UI Manifest Button")

+##Download Progress Page
+The Data Transfer Tool Monitors downloads - The Download progress page is the command console for the Data Transfer Tool UI -    Progress of all downloads including the ability to start and stop a download are performed on the Download Progress Page.